omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 To conclude, I'll just mention that the composition of two adjoint functors give rise to a monad, and that any monad is representable as an adjunction.
 It should be noted that while the discussion above focused on adjoint functors, adjunction is a concept that applies generally in 2-categories.
-The idea is the same (a prototypical 2-category is the category $\mathrm{Cat}$ of small categories as objects, functors as morphisms and natural-transformation as 2-cells).
+The idea is the same: a prototypical 2-category is the category $\mathrm{Cat}$ of small categories as objects, functors as morphisms and natural-transformation as 2-cells.

 This should feel familiar to programmers.
 After all, a monad is just a monoid in the category of endofunctors.
 No problem.